polar-app/polar-app/packages-isolated/website/content/docs/faq.md

 ### Is my data secure?

-Your data is [encrypted and kept securely](https://getpolarized.io/docs/cloud-sync.html) in the cloud.
+Your data is <a href="https://getpolarized.io/docs/cloud-sync.html" target="_blank">encrypted and kept securely</a> in the cloud.
 This means that all your files will be stored completely securely, no one will have access to them.
 Your data is stored with privacy first in mind.

 ### Can I backup / download my data?